mlpack/mlboard/examples/scaler.md

 ### 1. Scaler Value

-A scaler value could be logged using the following API
+A scaler value could be logged using the following API:

 ```
 void SummaryWriter<Filewriter>::Scalar(const std::string& tag,